cognitect-labs/test-runner/readme.md

 discover and run unit tests.
 Including a heavyweight project tool such as Leiningen or Boot just for the purpose of testing is overkill.
-Projects can build their own ad-hoc test runners, but these tend to lack features and tend towards the "quick and dirty," besides being nonstandard from project to project.
+Projects can build their own ad-hoc test runners, but these tend to lack features that will eventually be desired, and tend towards the "quick and dirty," besides being nonstandard from project to project.

-This library aims to fill in the gap and provide a standardized, easy-to-use entry entry point for running unit and property-based tests while remaining a lightweight entry in Clojure's suite of decomplected project management tools.
+This library aims to fill in the gap and provide a standardized, easy-to-use entry entry point for discovering and running unit and property-based tests while remaining a lightweight entry in Clojure's suite of decomplected project management tools.

 ## Usage